-The most direct and often used method for multi-model combination is the ``pooling method''.
-This consists in simply concatenating the ensemble members from the different models.
-The members of the new multi-model ensemble can have the same weights or be given different weights based on the model's skills (e.g.~\citet{Weigel2008} for seasonal scale and \citet{Wanders2016} for sub-seasonal scale).
+The most direct and commonly used method for multi-model combination is the ``pooling method'', which simply concatenates the ensemble members from the different models.
+The members of the new multi-model ensemble can either have the same weights or be assigned different weights based on the model's skills (e.g.~\citet{Weigel2008} for seasonal scale and \citet{Wanders2016} for subseasonal scale).
 In the above mentioned studies, all used some variation of the pooling method except \citet{Vigaud2017a,Vigaud2020} and \citet{Ferrone2017}.
-They focused on the prediction of terciles, and so couple multi-model combination with other post-processing methods (e.g.~model output statistics method such as extended logarithmic regression) to predict the terciles directly.
-Also focusing on quantiles, \citet{Gonzales2021} used a sequential learning algorithm to linearly combine predictors (from the SMEs but also from the climatology and persistence), their weights being updated at each step depending on the previous performances.
-Some other methods for weighted-MME have been explored, but have not been applied yet to the sub-seasonal scale.
-At the seasonal scale, \citet{Rajagopalan2002} developed a Bayesian methodology to combine ensemble forecasts for categorical predictands (also used by \citet{Robertson2004} and \citet{Weigel2008} at the seasonal scale to obtain the terciles of the MME).
-Other approaches, such as the Ensemble model output statistics (EMOS) and Bayesian model averaging (BMA), adopt a probability distribution perspective and aim at building the PDF of the MME.
-In the EMOS method, an assumption is made on the shape of the PDF of the MME and its parameters are then optimized with respect to a chosen score (e.g. the CRPS) on a training period \citep{Gneiting2005}.
+The latter focused on the prediction of terciles, and so couple multi-model combination with other post-processing methods (e.g.~model output statistics method such as extended logarithmic regression) to directly predict the terciles.
+Also focusing on quantiles, \citet{Gonzales2021} used a sequential learning algorithm to linearly combine predictors (from the SMEs but also from the climatology and persistence), their weights being updated at each step based on previous performances.
+Other methods for weighted-MME have been explored, but have not yet been applied to the subseasonal scale.
+At the seasonal scale, \citet{Rajagopalan2002} developed a Bayesian methodology to combine ensemble forecasts for categorical predictands (also used by \citet{Robertson2004} and \citet{Weigel2008} at the seasonal scale to obtain terciles of the MME).
+Other approaches, such as the Ensemble Model Output Statistics (EMOS) and Bayesian Model Averaging (BMA), adopt a probability distribution perspective and aim to construct the PDF of the MME.
+In the EMOS method, an assumption is made on the shape of the PDF of the MME, and its parameters are then optimized with respect to a chosen score (e.g. the CRPS) on a training period \citep{Gneiting2005}.
 In contrast, in the BMA method, an assumption is made on the shape of the input distributions.
-The MME's PDF is then their weighted average, the weights being equal to the posterior probabilities of the input models \citep{Raftery2005}.
+The MME's PDF is then their weighted average, with the weights equal to the posterior probabilities of the input models \citep{Raftery2005}.
 The following framework of barycenter contains the BMA as will be discussed later.